progys/server-pinger/README.md

 About
 ---------
+Chrome plugin for server monitoring.
 Enter the address and monitor your server health status.

 How to use it?
 ----------------
-Open the page and insert server URL and name.
-Servers are stored in browser local storage and their health status is reported periodically according to the checking interval (default 5 seconds).
-Checking interval can be changed.
+Install chrome plugin, open the app and insert server URL and name.
+Servers are stored in chrome storage and their health status is reported periodically according to the checking interval (default 5 seconds).
+Checking interval can be changed as well as notification option.
+Server list can be synchronized between different chrome browsers.

 How it works?
 -----------------